rjferguson21/big-bang/docs/developer/keycloak/README.md

 User registration and/or account page
 https://keycloak.bigbang.dev/

-For a keycloak realm config file that already has some sso clients configured ask one of the Keycloak codeowners.
-Using the Keycloak admin UI delete the existing custom realm and then import the new one.
-The cert in the example values override file will eventually expire.
-Get a current *.bigbang.dev cert at [/chart/ingress-certs.yaml](/chart/ingress-certs.yaml)
+For a keycloak realm config file that already has some sso clients configured, reach out to one of the Keycloak package codeowners.
+Within the Keycloak admin UI delete the existing custom realm, and then import the new one.
+If the cert in the example values override file has expired.
+Get a current *.bigbang.dev cert at [/chart/ingress-certs.yaml](/chart/ingress-certs.yaml) and open a Gitlab issue so we can update the example values override file.